Saves of low shots from 9 meters

 Video – Cross Leg Footwork and Low Save Reaction

-On the other hand, with more experienced goalkeepers this is just a great exercise, since it’s “breaking” the habit and it’s “breaking” the normal movement pattern, thus making it more challenging from the cognitive aspect.
+On the other hand, with more experienced goalkeepers this is a great exercise, since it’s “breaking” the habit and “breaking” the normal movement pattern, thus making it more challenging from the cognitive aspect.

 Video – Some of The Steps of Progression for Saves of Low Shots From 9 Meters

-In the video below, you can some of the steps of progression when working on save reactions of low shots from 9 meters.
+In the video below, you can see some of the steps of progression when working on save reactions of low shots from 9 meters.

 Video – Low Save Combo Drill With Vestibular Stimulation

-This is a complex combo that can (and it should) be progressed or regressed if needed, depending on the skill level of the goalkeeper you work with.
+This is a complex combo that can (and should) be progressed or regressed if needed, depending on the skill level of the goalkeeper you work with.

 This is a very advanced drill, so please make sure to first do all separated elements of it with your goalkeepers before proceeding to make this full combo.